Crocoblock/jetformbuilder/readme.txt

 No more confusing field rows and additional styling.
 Because Gutenberg is a visual editor, you can monitor the form creation process as if you were on the frontend.
 All field types can be found in the same place – the JetForm Fields block.
 And now you can add any content you want into the from layout - headings, images, sections etc.

 = PAYMENT METHODS INTEGRATION =
 Accept all kinds of payments securely via any of your WordPress-created forms be it one-off, recurring, fixed, variable payments, or user-entered amounts.
-JetFormBuilder allows linking your forms to PayPal, Stripe, or WooCommerce checkout.
+JetFormBuilder allows linking your forms to PayPal or Stripe checkout.

 == More JetFormBuilder Features ==